zeusmod2144/bravefrontier/README.md

 ## Tech Stack

 Previously, I would like to use awesome technology like Puppeteer for scraping.
-But, this site is to slow when access Puppeteer in headless mode.
+But, this site is too slow when access Puppeteer in headless mode.
 So, I choose the boring and proven stack like Cheerio to scraping this site.

-## TODO

-- [x] Collect units and store in **units.json** file.
-- [x] Collect spheres and store in json file.
-- [x] Get detail data each of unit and update it in **units.json** file.
-- [] Get detail data each of sphere and update it in **spheres.json** file.

 ## Next after TODO